void-linux/void-packages/Manual.md

 the process of creating, copying and moving files/directories between the `main` package destdir (`$DESTDIR`) to the `subpackage` destdir (`$PKGDESTDIR`).

-Subpackages are processed always in alphabetical order; To force a custom order them, the `subpackages` variable can be declared with the wanted order.
+Subpackages are processed always in alphabetical order; To force a custom order, the `subpackages` variable can be declared with the wanted order.

 ### Development packages